rafi-n/challenge_M01/README.md

 > Genesis Mining, the world's leading hashpower provider with over 700,000 customers, has entered into an exclusive partnership with HIVE to provide and operate up to five blockchain Data Centres - [newswire]

 Hive was founded by investors who saw the emerging capabilities of cryptocurrency and the need for high performance computation to get the job done.
 Initially, Hive was run by interim CEO Harry Pokrandt and select appointees to the board.
-The company is currently lead by Chairman Frank Holmes and CEO Aydin Kilic.
+The company is currently led by Chairman Frank Holmes and CEO Aydin Kilic.
 [Hive]

 Hive has received several amounts of funding from its inception (2017) up to the latest in 2022, totaling $316M.
 Listed below is their funding in chronological order: